 Afternoon tea is quite possibly the most British of all institutions.
 But once in a while, an egg and cress sandwich and a scone need a little jazzing up.
-These are the current 15 best afternoon teas in the city, from the traditional to the innovative, and even a little something for the children…
+These are the current 16 best afternoon teas in the city, from the traditional to the innovative, and even a special one-off with Laurent-Perrier…

 The Best Afternoon Teas in London